Viking-VoIP/full-voip-on-k8s/terraform/project/s3_backend/README.md

  Where `XXXXXXXXXX` will be random numbers (same for both) so as not to conflict with existing buckets out there in the wild.

- Then it will set the s3 backend on the `main` project by sed'ing `../s3_backend_provisioning/variables.tf`.
+ Then it will set the s3 backend on the `main` project by sed'ing `../main/variables.tf.template` into `../main/variables.tf`.

 __Note:__ Bucket Name random digits will be changed